 direnv

-But just having the tools installed isn't really enough: Developers will have to manually run asdf install
+But just having the tools installed isn't quite enough: Developers will have to manually run asdf install

-to stay in sync with the specified versions, can't that be automated?
+to stay in sync with the specified versions, it's not taken care of automatically.
+Can we automate this part?

 direnv is a common tool for keeping developer environments in sync, because it can trigger commands upon entering a folder.
 So let's install and configure direnv: